-- Safe limits on the number of patients per nurse, based on national evidence-based standards, by unit (example: maximum of four patients per RN on a medical-surgical floor). - Hospital must post information about the law and inform people on how to report violations. - State runs a toll-free hotline to receive complaints.
-Additional time for rural hospitals to comply.
+- Safe limits on the number of patients per nurse, based on national evidence-based standards, by unit (example: maximum of four patients per RN on a medical-surgical floor). - Hospital must post information about the law and inform people on how to report violations. - Additional time for rural hospitals to comply.